 The Hutton Junior Fisheries Biology Program is a paid summer internship and mentoring program for high schools students, which is sponsored by the American Fisheries Society (AFS).

-The program was created by the American Fisheries Society in 2001.
-Students are accepted into the program through a competitive selection process.
+The program was created by the American Fisheries Society in 2001 in honor of the late Dr. Robert F. Hutton.
+Students are accepted into the program through a competitive review and selection process.

 Mission: To Increase diversity within the Fisheries Profession